 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-My standard rate is £40 for a 50-minute counselling session.
-My concessional rate is £30 for students and those not currently employed.
+My standard rate is £45 for a 50-minute counselling session.
+My concessionary rate is £30.

-Payment can be made in cash or by online bank transfer.
+Payment can be made in cash or by bank transfer.